 6. Check legal obligations

-Before you start trading you need to know your legal obligations, these include, licences, registrations, taxation and insurance.
 It’s vital you know and understand what obligations your business structure requires, which is why we recommend you speak to a professional advisor.

 7. Finalise reporting and accounting systems